First person: I watched a mob set a shop on fire in Delhi, chanting ‘Jai Shri Ram’

 1.30 pm: Counter-protest by CAA supporters

-Saffron flags fluttered near Maujpur Chowk with a loudspeaker blaring the campaign song used by the BJP in the 2019 Lok Sabha election: ‘Main Bhi Chowkidaar Hoon’.
+Saffron flags fluttered near Maujpur Chowk with a loudspeaker blaring the campaign song used by the BJP in the 2019 Lok Sabha election: “Main Bhi Chowkidaar Hoon”.

 The gathering had around 100 people, mostly men, who said that they were demonstrating against the anti-CAA protests taking place at sites like Shaheen Bagh and Jaffrabad.
-They alleged the long-running protests were not only causing traffic inconvenience to the residents of Delhi, but also tarnishing the international reputation of India.
+They alleged the long-running protests were not only causing traffic inconvenience to the residents of Delhi, but also tarnishing India’s international reputation.

 Among the few women in the crowd was Seema Pradhan, 56, who identified herself as a worker of the BJP.
 She said their sit-in demonstration had begun at 6 am on February 24 and would only be called off after the anti-CAA protestors had been evicted from Jaffrabad.
 “If they move, then we will move too,” she said.

 The group held up posters expressing support for CAA, asking for Shaheen Bagh to be vacated and hailing Delhi Police.
-One poster even said ‘Howdy Trump’, in recognition of the ongoing India visit of US President Donald Trump.
+One poster even said “Howdy Trump”, in recognition of the ongoing India visit of US President Donald Trump.

 Among the group was Pushpendra Mishra, a leader of the Delhi chapter of the Sanatan Hindu Yuva Vahini, which he claimed is linked to Uttar Pradesh chief minister Adityanath’s outfit, the Hindu Yuva Vahini.
 “We are ready to sit here day and night,” he said.

 Further ahead of Maujpur Chowk, I found bricks and stones lying scattered on the road near Kabir Nagar.
-Earlier in the day, reporters had witnessed intense clashes in the area between CAA supporters and those opposed to it.
+Earlier in the day, reporters had witnessed intense clashes in several localities of North East Delhi, including Yamuna Vihar, between CAA supporters and those opposed to the new law.

+Another reporter witnessed an anti-CAA protestor open fire from a pistol in Jaffrabad.
+He was later identified as Shahrukh.

 3 pm: Arson and police inertia

 Around 3 pm, I walked back towards Maujpur Chowk, as smoke billowed out of a mattress shop located barely 100 metres from the site where CAA supporters were staging their demonstration.
-A group of men stood there, chanting ‘Jai Shri Ram’ and ‘Bharat Mata Ki Jai’.
+A group of men stood there, chanting “Jai Shri Ram” and “Bharat Mata Ki Jai”.
 They warned reporters not to record photos or videos.

 Eyewitnesses told me the shop had been set on fire around 2.45 pm.
 Policemen stood near the spot, offering no reaction.
 Half an hour later, around 3.15 pm, I watched as the men set another shop on fire, right next to the mattress shop.